glenux/docker-lampbox/README.md

-A base debian box for any virtual network.
+A debian base box for your basic docker needs.

 It provides :

 * openssh-server
 * supervisord

+Default access (please change it !):
-Default access by SSH with user "root" and password "docker"
+* SSH : user "root" / password "docker"